Crohn's disease: Classification

 Crohn's disease is one type of inflammatory bowel disease (IBD).
 It typically manifests in the gastrointestinal tract and can be categorized by the specific tract region affected.

-Gastroduodenal Crohn's disease causes inflammation in the stomach and the first part of the small intestine called the duodenum.
+Gastroduodenal Crohn's disease causes inflammation in the stomach and the first part of the small intestine, called the duodenum.
 Jejunoileitis causes spotty patches of inflammation in the top half of the small intestine, called the jejunum.
 The disease can attack any part of the digestive tract, from the mouth to the anus.
 However, individuals affected by the disease rarely fall outside these three classifications, with presentations in other areas.

 Crohn's disease may also be categorized by the behavior of the disease as it progresses.
-These categorizations formalized in the Vienna classification of the disease.
+These categorizations are formalized in the Vienna classification of the disease.
 There are three categories of disease presentation in Crohn's disease: stricturing, penetrating, and inflammatory.
 Stricturing disease causes narrowing of the bowel that may lead to bowel obstruction or changes in the caliber of the feces.
 Penetrating disease creates abnormal passageways (fistulae) between the bowel and other structures, such as the skin.
 Inflammatory disease (or nonstricturing, nonpenetrating disease) causes inflammation without causing strictures or fistulae.